What Is Glycemic Control?

 Therapeutic Optimization

-Assessment of response to metformin (HbA1c at 3 months).
-Addition of a second agent if target not reached.
+Assess response to metformin (HbA1c at 3 months).
+Add a second agent if the target is not reached.
 Consider SGLT2i or GLP-1RA in patients with cardiovascular risk.
 Initiate acupuncture as adjuvant.

 Phase 3